 - Do you have any special pumpkin carving how-to ideas or suggestions?

-Families who love Halloween, usually love to carve pumpkins.
+Families who love Halloween, usually love to carve pumpkins and it’s the perfect activity for kids to do with parents and grandparents.

 We can thank the Irish for the tradition of carving pumpkins and for Irish immigrants bringing this tradition to the United States.
 However, Ireland did not grow pumpkins or carve pumpkins—they carved turnips or gourds—a tradition passed down from the ancient Celtic cultures in Ireland.